 The Minneapolis Park and Recreation Board is leading a team creating a new park along the Mississippi River.
 Water Works is a 6-acre park development project within Mill Ruins Park in downtown Minneapolis.
 It is located along the west bank of the Mississippi River, just north of the Stone Arch Bridge.

 The first phase of park development (the “Mezzanine” phase) included realignment of West River Parkway, the creation of park spaces between 1st Street South and 5th Avenue South, and the construction of a park pavilion amidst the mill ruins.
 A future “Riverside” development phase will include the portion of the park between West River Parkway and the Mississippi River.

-The MWMO is funding a stormwater reuse system that will collect and treat roof runoff from the existing rooftops of adjacent buildings.
-This water will be used for irrigation at the Water Works site and toilet flushing in the pavilion.
-The Water Works project will also include a variety of stormwater best management practices such as raingardens (not funded by the MWMO).
+The MWMO funded a stormwater reuse system that collects and treats roof runoff from the existing rooftops of adjacent buildings.
+This water is used for irrigation at the Water Works site and toilet flushing inside the pavilion.
+The Water Works project also included a variety of stormwater best management practices such as raingardens and native plants (not funded by the MWMO).

 Water Works is part of the RiverFirst Initiative, a 20-year, phased urban design vision and implementation framework for the Upper Mississippi River corridor.
 Goals include establishing parks as economic drivers, connecting communities to the riverfront, and refocusing the city toward the Mississippi River.